eddmann/eddmann.github.io/_posts/2021/2021-01-28-advent-of-code-2015-day-4-the-ideal-stocking-stuffer.md

 ---
 layout: post
 title: 'Advent of Code 2015 - Day 4 - The Ideal Stocking Stuffer'
-meta: 'Solving the Advent of Code 2015 Day 4 puzzle using TypeScript'
+meta: 'Solving the Advent of Code 2015 Day 4 puzzle using TypeScript.'
 tags: advent-of-code advent-of-code-2015 typescript
 ---

-On the fourth day of Advent of Code 2015 Santa needs help mining some AdventCoins 💵.
+On the fourth day of Advent of Code 2015, Santa needs help mining some AdventCoins 💵.

 <!--more-->

 ## Part 1

-Mining AdventCoin is very similiar in principle to how Bitcoin is mined.
+Mining AdventCoin is very similar in principle to how Bitcoin is mined.
-Difficulty of mining _a block_ is based on how many leading-zeros must appear when hashing the desired block contents with a generated nonce value.
+The difficulty of mining _a block_ is based on how many leading zeros must appear when hashing the desired block contents with a generated nonce value.
-In the case of AdventCoin the hashing algorithm used is MD5.
+In the case of AdventCoin, the hashing algorithm used is MD5.

 ```typescript
 import { createHash } from 'crypto';